HyperledgerHandsOn/trade-finance-logistics/application/README.md

 # Sample Instructions (Script)
 Pre-requisites:
 - Make sure you have `curl` installed in your system.
+- Make sure you have the initial 4-org [network](../ntwork/) up and running.

 In a terminal window:
 - __Register or log in an `admin` user to `importerorg` (IMPORTER organization)__